-I had my girlfriends over for dinner recently and was slightly stressing over what to make them.
+I had my girlfriends over for dinner recently and was stressing about what to make them.
 They’re omnivores and major foodies, so I had to bring my A game to show just how flavourful vegan food is.
 Once I settled on pasta it came to me — vegan meatballs!
 Odd given I never ate them in my pre-vegan days, but I enjoy putting a plant based spin on anything and everything.

-There are countless vegan meatball recipes available online, and upon a quick look most seemed to involve lentils or tempeh — both incredible options!
-However, I’m obsessed with beans, and since I had a can of cannellini beans in the pantry, I thought why not!?
+There are countless vegan meatball recipes available online, and most seem to include lentils or tempeh — both incredible options!
+However, I’m obsessed with beans, and since I had a can of cannellini beans in the pantry I decided to roll with the punches.

 A lot of time and thought has gone into developing this recipe, and I hope you love it as much as my friends and I did!
-The combination of herbs worked beautifully with the beans (which I discovered absorbs flavours remarkably well).
-The tomato paste give the meatballs a look not too dissimilar from regular meatballs, and adds a hint of sweetness.
+The combination of herbs worked beautifully with the beans (which absorbs flavour incredibly well).
+The tomato paste gives the meatballs a look not too dissimilar from regular meatballs, and adds a hint of sweetness.

 There’s nothing nasty in these bad boys — just great plant based foods to truly nourish your body, mind, and soul.
 It helps of course, that they’re utterly delectable.

-So get cooking and be sure to share a pic on Insta with the hashtag #thehungrypiggy so I can see.
+So get cooking and be sure to share a pic on Insta with the hashtag #thehungrypiggy so I can drool over your dinner!

 Healthy Vegan Meatballs